+The value of each participant's DSUs is payable in cash at the time of cessation of employment.
 The Company's liability for the cash settled VIDP is marked-to-market at each period-end and varies with the Company's share price.
 Fluctuations in the Company's share price cause volatility to stock-based compensation expense as recorded in Net income.
 The Company does not currently hold any derivative financial instruments to manage this exposure.